aboutaaron/occupythenews-notes/README.markdown

   * Alt weekly, not well equip to cover breaking news — Storify makes that possible
   * Different perspectives from one account = confusion, thus reporters text tweets to editors
   * Tell reporters to tweet only what they see, not just word of mouth
+  * Keep your audience in mind — report coverage that your niche can understand.

 # Oakland Local — [Susan Mernit](http://twitter.com/#!/susanmernit)
   * Community voices (curated content) and professional reporters